 What Happens to the Leaves?

 But if you’re not really confident about this, you can always pick up your rake and start sweeping the lawn.
-Questions are, what do you do with the leaves after raking them?
+The real question is, what do you do with the leaves after raking them?
 Here is a list of possible ideas:

-- You can pick up some of the leaves, mulch them and they use them in your planter beds.
+- You can pick up some of the leaves, mulch them, and then use them in your planter beds.
 They could use all the nutrients they can get.
 Think of it as organic compost.

 - There is always the possibility to decorate your lawn with piles of leaves.
 That’s unless heavy wind in your area will “blow up: your plans.
 Create even piles of leaves and leave them in symmetrical spots in your yard.
 You can also place them in baskets and leave a pumpkin or two lying around, just for show.

 - Leaves can be really cool when used in crafting.
 You can make a beautiful autumn wreath or give them to your kids because they will surely find a neat way to use them.
 Think of all the beautiful Thanksgiving cards that you could handcraft and decorate with leaves raked from your own yard!

 If you are the least bit skeptical about into raking leaves, but instead munching them and using them as a soil nutrient, why not give it a shot with a small portion of your yard.
 You really don’t have anything to lose, and you can just examine that patch of soil where you left the mulched leaves and see if there is any improvement.
 It could save you a lot of time in the future.